Skip to main content

 Bench Book - 5.3.1 Eleventh Amendment Immunity

-In many cases, the application of that rule will be straightforward.
-For example, when an offender names the State of Washington and the Washington Department of Corrections as defendants in his federal lawsuit seeking damages for an alleged civil rights violation, the court will readily dismiss the offender’s claims against those defendants.
+In many instances, applying this rule is straightforward.
+For example, when a supervised individual sues the State of Washington and the Washington Department of Corrections in federal court for damages related to an alleged civil rights violation, the court will typically dismiss the claims against those defendants without hesitation.
 They are immune from such suits under the Eleventh Amendment.
 Brock v.
 Wash.
 Dep’t of Corr., No. C08-5167RBL, 2009 WL 3429096, at *1 (W.D.
 Wash.
 Oct.
 20, 2009); see also Warner v.
 McVey, No. 08-55 Erie, 2010 WL 3239385, at *1 (W.D.
 Pa.
-July 9, 2010) (finding the Pennsylvania Parole Board immune from suit on Eleventh Amendment grounds in a case involving an offender’s interstate transfer from Iowa to Pennsylvania).
+July 9, 2010) (finding the Pennsylvania Parole Board immune from suit on Eleventh Amendment grounds in a case involving an interstate transfer from Iowa to Pennsylvania).

 References